grafana/mimir/docs/configuration/config-file-reference.md

 # CLI flag: -querier.shuffle-sharding-ingesters-lookback-period
 [shuffle_sharding_ingesters_lookback_period: <duration> | default = 0s]

 # The maximum number of concurrent queries.
+This config option should be set on
+# query-frontend too when query sharding is enabled.
 # CLI flag: -querier.max-concurrent
 [max_concurrent: <int> | default = 20]

 # The timeout for a query.
+This config option should be set on query-frontend
+# too when query sharding is enabled.
 # CLI flag: -querier.timeout
 [timeout: <duration> | default = 2m]

 # Maximum number of samples a single query can load into memory.
+This config
+# option should be set on query-frontend too when query sharding is enabled.
 # CLI flag: -querier.max-samples
 [max_samples: <int> | default = 50000000]

 # Enable the @ modifier in PromQL.
+This config option should be set on
+# query-frontend too when query sharding is enabled.
 # CLI flag: -querier.at-modifier-enabled
 [at_modifier_enabled: <boolean> | default = false]

 # The default evaluation interval or step size for subqueries.
+This config
+# option should be set on query-frontend too when query sharding is enabled.
 # CLI flag: -querier.default-evaluation-interval
 [default_evaluation_interval: <duration> | default = 1m]

 # Active query tracker monitors active queries, and writes them to the file in
 # given directory.
 If any queries are discovered in this file during startup, it
 # will log them to the log file.
 Setting to empty value disables active query
 # tracker, which also disables -querier.max-concurrent option.
+This config
+# option should be set on query-frontend too when query sharding is enabled.
 # CLI flag: -querier.active-query-tracker-dir
 [active_query_tracker_dir: <string> | default = "./active-query-tracker"]

 # Time since the last sample after which a time series is considered stale and
 # ignored by expression evaluations.
+This config option should be set on
+# query-frontend too when query sharding is enabled.
 # CLI flag: -querier.lookback-delta
 [lookback_delta: <duration> | default = 5m]
 ```